-With all the villagers, including the traditional authorities, who participated in the krutu that were organized especially for conducting interviews.
+With all the villagers, including the traditional authorities, who participated in the krutu that was organized especially for conducting interviews in both cases

 Field visits

 Visits by the team of consultants to the villages were announced in advance by letters from governmental authorities to the traditional authority.
 The visits were only made after permission had been obtained that the team was welcome in the villages.
 The villagers have been verbally invited by the traditional authorities of their village.